Submissions

 Joan Wallach Scott, "Το φύλο: μια χρήσιμη κατηγορία της ιστορικής ανάλυσης", in Έφη Αβδελά and Αγγέλικα Ψαρρά (eds.), Σιωπηρές ιστορίες: Γυναίκες και φύλο στην ιστορική αφήγηση, trans. Κωστούλα Σκλαβενίτη, Αλεξάνδρεια, Athens 1997, p.
 300.

-Geoff Eley, "No Need to Choose: History from Above, History from Below", at https://viewpointmag.com/2014/06/27/no-need-to-choose-history-from-above-historyfrom-below/ (access: 18.11.2021).
+Geoff Eley, "No Need to Choose: History from Above, History from Below", at https://viewpointmag.com/2014/06/27/no-need-to-choose-history-from-above-historyfrom-below/ (accessed: 18.11.2021).

 d.
-Reference to an article/paper published in conference minutes:
+Article/paper published in conference minutes:

 Triantafyllos Ε. Sklavenitis, "Η δυσπιστία στο έντυπο βιβλίο και η παράλληλη χρήση του χειρογράφου", Το βιβλίο στις προβιομηχανικές κοινωνίες, Πρακτικά Α' Διεθνούς Συμποσίου ΚΝΕ/ΕΙΕ, Athens 1982, pp. 290-293.

 iii.
-Reference to a PhD thesis:
+PhD thesis:

 Harriet Phillips, Uses of the popular past in early modern England, 1510-c.1611, PhD thesis, University of Cambridge, Cambridge 2013, p.
 45.

 Maria-Konstantina Leontsini, Θεωρήσεις της γυναικείας φύσης και εκπαίδευσης στην πρώιμη νεότερη Ιταλία, 16ος-18ος αιώνας, PhD thesis, National and Kapodistrian National and Kapodistrian University of Athens, Athens 2020, p.
-50. Available from: https://pergamos.lib.uoa.gr/uoa/dl/frontend/el/browse/2916839 (Accessed: 10.07.2023)
+50. Available from: https://pergamos.lib.uoa.gr/uoa/dl/frontend/el/browse/2916839 (accessed: 10.07.2023)

 iv.
-References to primary sources:
+Primary sources:

 Cardwell to Russell, 3 Nov.
 1865, London, The National Archives (TNA), Russell papers, 30/22/156, fo.
 23.